feature-hub/feature-hub/docs/guides/reducing-the-bundle-size.md

 splitting.

-Although it is generally possible to integrate Feature Apps built using different frontend technologies (e.g. Vue.js, Angular, Web Components), this is not recommended because it increases the bundle size significantly.
+Although it is generally possible to integrate Feature Apps built using different frontend technologies (e.g. React, Vue.js, Angular, Web Components), this is not recommended because it increases the bundle size significantly.

 ## Dynamic Code Splitting With Webpack